Tangy and savory, this easy chicken dish is ideal with white rice or vermicelli and a cabbage salad.

 - 3 tablespoons high-heat oil Add to list

-In a large saucepan, combine chicken, vinegar, garlic, bay leaves, peppercorns, and 1 cup water.
+In a large saucepan, combine chicken, vinegar, garlic, bay leaves, peppercorns and water.
 Bring the mixture to a boil and simmer, covered, for 20 minutes.
-Add soy sauce and simmer the mixture, covered, for 20 minutes.
+Add tamari and simmer the mixture, covered, for 20 minutes.

 Use tongs to transfer chicken to a plate.
 Pat chicken dry and set aside.
 Boil the remaining liquid for 10 minutes, or until it is reduced to about 1 cup.
 Remove bay leaves, skim fat from the surface and let the sauce cool.

 Source: PCC Natural Markets Taste of Nations 1999 Cookbook